 Doctors at The University of Kansas Health System are care providers and researchers at the forefront of new medical discoveries.
 From primary care to complex conditions, we offer hundreds of specialists.

-Benefits and risks of transcranial magnetic stimulation
+Benefits and risks of deep transcranial magnetic stimulation

-- 1 in 2 people experienced significant improvement
+- 4 in 5 people experienced significant improvement

-- 1 in 3 people was symptom-free
+- 2 in 3 people were symptom-free

-What happens during TMS therapy?
+What happens during deep TMS therapy?

-Why choose us for TMS therapy
+Why choose us for deep TMS therapy

 Convenient payments with CommerceCare™